saajidAha/common-tools/webapps/webapp-template/README.md

 **4) Centralized status + error handling**

 Each slice tracks its own **loading/success/error** state and updates Redux.
 If something fails, our **`AppHandler.tsx`** handles it in one place (show a friendly message, retry, or redirect).
 That keeps error UX consistent across the app and stops one-off hacks from creeping into components.
-Mire about AppHandler.
+More about AppHandler.

 ### Rendering: One Function, Four States